 America's relationship with smoking has changed quite a bit since the days when doctors puffed away in front of their patients and when celebrities hawked cigarettes on television.
-According to the U.S. Department of Health and Human Services, in 2002, only about 25 percent of men smoked, compared to 20 percent of women.
+According to the CDC, in 2020, only about 14 percent of men smoked, compared to 11 percent of women.
 Life insurance companies have changed with the times and have given discounts to non-smokers at least as far back as the 1960s.